 Callaloo has already held a couple of events in the event space that have they have been extremely pleased with.
 They look forward to many more.

-The grand opening and ribbon cutting ceremony is scheduled for February 12th, 2018.
-The week prior will be a soft opening and a private friends and family event.
+The grand opening and ribbon cutting ceremony is scheduled for April 6, 2018.
+With a soft opening and a private friends and family event a couple of weeks prior.
 As far as we are concerned, it can’t come soon enough!